GrieferAtWork/KOSmk4/readme.md

 	- Drivers are ELF binaries
 	- Drivers can also be provided by the bootloader (s.a. multiboot)
 - Misc. features
-	- The kernel has the notion of a `.free` section of memory within the core that contains everything that is only used during initialization (e.g. the kernel's bootloader initial entry point, or device initialization code)
+	- The kernel has the notion of a `.free` section of memory within the core that contains everything that is only used during initialization (e.g. the kernel's initial bootloader entry point, or device initialization code)
 		- Just before transitioning to user-space for the first time, this section is unmapped and made available to the page frame allocator
 	- Branch profiling support
-		- Using preprocessor maging, every `if`-statement and every use `likely` / `unlikely` within any kernel source file keeps track of which of its branches got taken what number of times
+		- Using preprocessor magic, every `if`-statement and every use of `likely` / `unlikely` within any kernel source file keeps track of which of its branches got taken what number of times
-		- Allows for easy detection of ~hot~ zones within the kernel, as well as `likely` / `unlikely` annotations that are just plainly wrong
+		- Allows for easy detection of ~hot~ zones within the kernel, as well as finding `likely` / `unlikely` annotations that are just plainly wrong
 - Drivers
 	- pci
 		- Required for detecting IDE ports